salzman-lab/SPLASH-plus/README.md

 ## Credits

-compactors was originally written by salzmanlab.
+compactors was originally written by George Henderson and Kaitlin Chaung.

 We thank the following people for their extensive assistance in the development of this pipeline: George Henderson, Kaitlin Chaung, Roozbeh Dehghannasiri.